Skip to main content

 BridgeNetworksClassification

 The root problem is architectural.
-Most crypto tax tools work from transaction-level data: tokens left wallet A, tokens arrived in wallet B. They don't understand the intent behind the transaction.
+A transaction-level classifier works from transaction-level data: tokens left wallet A, tokens arrived in wallet B. They don't understand the intent behind the transaction.

 Here's what they typically see when you bridge ETH from Ethereum to Arbitrum: